gillandsiphon/gillandsiphon.github.io/content/posts/calorie-vibe-check.md

 I'll use Claude 3.5 via the API to make this assessment in this mini-project.

-I'll also separately use Claude UI to help me with some of the boilerplate and grunt work required to do this mini-project.
+I'll also separately use the Claude UI to help me with some of the boilerplate and grunt work required to do this mini-project.

 ### Generate Test Food Items